-The W25Q512NW supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh)".
+The W25Q256JW supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)".
 These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
-The Quad Read instructions offer a significant improvement in random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
-When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
-Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.
+The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).